BioTurboNick/StatisticsProtocols/General Methods.md

     - If conducting ANOVA, beware removing a data point if it creates an unequal group size, as this makes the standard tests more dependent on the assumption of normality.
     - Removing points also reduces degrees of freedom and thus reduces power.
 Trade off of loss of power and decreased error.

-Inspect plot of standardized residuals and predicted values
+B: Inspect plot of standardized residuals and predicted values
 -----------------------------------------------------------

 Data should be examined for relationships between the residuals and predicted values to detect heteroscedasticity (and linearity, for linear regression).